 I use it to cook rice in when I'm having chicken for dinner.
 It's also good to cook potatoes for mashed potatoes.
 I make very good chicken pot pie and use it for that.
 I also have a recipe for a chicken & rice casserole that uses it.

 Actually chicken stock can be used in place of water for most savoury recipes.
 I poach fish in stock, cook veggies in stock and I've even been known to use it to make whipped potatoes instead of milk or cream.

 I use chicken stock or broth to simmer chicken breast.
 I use a quart of stock, 3 raw garlic cloves, several tablespoons of fresh thyme.
 Bring to a simmer add boneless, skinless chicken breast and cook at the simmer for 20 minutes.
 Turn off the heat and let cool in the stock.
 I store this in the refrigerator in the stock.
 It is always ready for a sandwich or chicken salad or added to pasta.
 Cooked at the simmer, this is always juicy and very tasty.

 The stock can be used for gravy or to cook other vegetables or even add to potatoes that are going to be mashed.

 I always use it instead of water to cook pastina.
 Just use enough so that the pastina completely absorbs the chicken stock.
-It's much tastier, especially when a little garlic and good quality olive oil is added before you serve it.
-My grandkids love it for a snack.

 I like to freeze my homemade chicken stock in ice cube trays and then drop a cube or two in when making rice or any sauces.
 Way better than plain water.